 Independent review panels: membership and procedures

-Parents have the right to request a review of the governing board's decision not to reinstate a pupil after exclusion.
+Parents and carers have the right to request a review of the governing board's decision not to reinstate a pupil after exclusion.
 The review is done by an independent review panel (IRP).
 Find out what to expect from the IRP and what the outcomes might be.

 Contents